iceboy910447/Zumi_Tasks/README.md

 # Zumi Tasks

-This project is to work on same files for the zumi tasks.
+This project is for working on same files for the zumi tasks.